zevv/npeg/INTERNALS.md

 - `Capture`: A capture is a completed capture that is collected and finalized when a capture is closed and finished.

+For the generic procs and types, the following convention is used:

+- `[T]` is the type of optional "user data" the gets passed into the parser.
+  When this is not explicitly given with the `peg` macro, NPeg will stub this with an unused bool

+- `[S]` is the type of the subject.
+This is typicall a string, although NPeg is generic enough and can parse any `seq[S]`

 ## Building a grammar